 Genesis 1:1-2:4a; Matthew 28:16-20

 “God saw everything that [God] had made, and indeed, it was very good” (Gen. 1:31).
 Not bad.
 Not corrupt.
 Not broken.
 Not sinful.
 Good.
 Not good enough.
 Not pretty good.
 Good.
 Actually, more than good.
 Very good.
 And not just part of creation.
 All of it.
 Everything.
-The totality of all that is, including, humankind, male and female, created in the image of God—is good.
+The totality of all that exists, including humankind, male and female, created in the image of God—is good.

 In order to flesh out the wider implications of this verse and this word, we need to step back and consider the book of Genesis.
 There are some things that we need to know.
 And because growing in knowledge always involves un-knowing or unlearning, there are things about the opening chapters of Genesis that we need to set aside.